 1. Explore the History of the Town

-When cruising the eastern Caribbean itinerary, you will encounter many beautiful sand and sun beaches and you can choose to be a beach bum on any of those islands, but when you come across a historically rich island with some picturesque scenes such as Grand Truck, sparing a few hours of your beach day to explore the island will be just as good as soaking in the sun at the beach or even better.
+When cruising the eastern Caribbean itinerary, you will encounter many beautiful sand and sun beaches and you can choose to be a beach bum on any of those islands.
+When you come across a historically rich island with some picturesque scenes such as Grand Truck, sparing a few hours of your beach day to explore the island will be just as good as soaking in the sun at the beach or even better.

 Some of the historical sites at the Grand Turk Island that you should go visit include: